 - Veterans truly understand teamwork.
 Their lives may depend on how well they work together.
 Increasingly, managers recognize the need to hire not only smart, talented people, but those who work well in teams and are dedicated to something larger than a paycheck.

 - Veterans have learned resilience.
 Resilient people bounce back in the face of failure and setbacks; they don’t crack under pressure.
 Veterans have developed courage in the face of fear, which will help them face up to challenges at work.

 Examples of veterans living out those principles are abundant in the work world.
 One example is well-known businessman and philanthropist Bob Parsons, who enlisted in the Marines in 1968.
 He credits that experience for his extraordinary success: “I graduated magna cum laude in college after the military.
 I would have never done that without the Marine Corps.
 I taught myself how to program a computer.
 I would have never done that without the Marine Corps.
 Everything I’ve ever done I owe to the Marine Corps.”

-As we observe Veteran’s Day, consider how your staffing challenges might be solved by hiring veterans.
-One way to improve or increase your veteran recruiting efforts is by participating in BestCompaniesAZ’s Annual Military Career Event.
+Consider how your staffing challenges might be solved by hiring veterans.
+One way to improve or increase your veteran recruiting efforts is by participating in BestCompaniesAZ’s 4th Annual Military Career Event.
 Learn more here.

 About the Author

 Lee Vikre – Hiring Jedi

 A workplace culture maven, writer, and speaker, Lee Vikre has helped numerous companies develop “best company” cultures, gaining recognition at the local and national level.
 Lee has been called the Jedi Master of hiring because of her exceptional recruiting abilities and friendships with people who love Star Wars.
 Her favorite activities involve matching people with their dream jobs at award-winning best companies.
 Lee coaches CEOs but still hasn’t been able to train her three dogs not to bark during conference calls.